Skip to content

 Short answers, pulled from the story.

-Maat refers to the fundamental order of the universe established at creation.
-This concept distinguishes the world from the chaotic primordial ocean that preceded it and encompasses both proper human behavior and normal functioning of natural forces.
+Maat refers to the fundamental order of the universe in Egyptian belief, established at the moment of creation and distinguishing the ordered world from the primordial chaos that surrounds it.
+It encompasses both proper human behavior and the normal functioning of natural forces.
+The pharaoh was regarded as the most important human maintainer of maat.